bruin-data/ingestr/README.md

 That's it.

-This command will:
+This command:

-- get the table `public.some_data` from the Postgres instance.
+- gets the table `public.some_data` from the Postgres instance.
-- upload this data to your BigQuery warehouse under the schema `ingestr` and table `some_data`.
+- uploads this data to your BigQuery warehouse under the schema `ingestr` and table `some_data`.

 ## Documentation